 About:

-Bell heather is a low-spreading, blooming shrub that grows to be about 20-inches tall.
+Bell heather is a low-spreading, blooming shrub that grows to be about 20 inches tall.
 Each twig-like stem features small, spiky leaves.
 From early spring through early fall, bell heather blooms profusely with bell-shaped flowers in a vibrant shade of purplish pink.
-They’re resistant to both deer and drought and are generally pest-free, which makes them a low-maintenance choice for outdoor gardens.
+They’re resistant to deer and drought and are generally pest-free, making them a low-maintenance choice for outdoor gardens.

 Growing Zones: | 6 to 8 |